-There are now over 225 Community Land Trusts in England and Wales, and the sector has grown six-fold in the last six years.
+There are now almost 290 Community Land Trusts in England and Wales, and the sector has grown six-fold in the last six years.
 The largest Community Land Trusts have over 1000 members each.
-Community Land Trusts have developed over 700 permanently affordable homes to date and will have developed a further 3000 homes by 2020.
+Community Land Trusts have developed 826 permanently affordable homes to date and are working to develop an additional 5800 homes in the next few years.

 Watch our animation that explains what a CLT is: